Thinking Green – how we help

-- Cardboard packaging (other than re-usable boxes) goes to be recycled or is used at the farm as bedding for the animals.
+- Cardboard packaging (other than re-usable boxes) goes to be recycled or is used at the farm as animal bedding.

 - Waste paper from the office is collected and recycled, and we’re careful only to print what we need.

-- Ink cartridges from the printer are sent back to be re-cycled.
+- Ink cartridges from the printer are sent to be re-cycled.